ibm-cloud-docs/vpc/nlb-faqs.md

 {: #nlb-faqs}

 This section contains answers to some frequently asked questions about the {{site.data.keyword.cloud}} Network Load Balancer service.
+{: shortdesc}

+The beta release of IBM Cloud Network Load Balancer is only available to allowlisted users.
+Contact your IBM Cloud Sales representative if you are interested in getting early access to this beta offering.
+When network load balancer is made generally available, you'll need to change to a Standard plan to continue using the instances you created during the Beta.
+Any instances that continue to use a Beta plan for this service beyond 30 days notice of general availability are deleted.
+See the [{{site.data.keyword.cloud_notm}} Service Description](https://www.ibm.com/software/sla/sladb.nsf/pdf/6605-19/$file/i126-6605-19_10-2019_en_US.pdf){: external} and [IBM VPC Service Description](https://www.ibm.com/software/sla/sladb.nsf/pdf/8265-02/$file/i126-8265-02_07-2019_en_US.pdf){: external} for more information about Beta services.
+{: beta}

 ## Can I use a different DNS name for my load balancer?
 {: #can-i-use-a-different-dns-name-for-my-load-balancer}